bricboi/quiz-game/README.md

 ### Browser testing:

-The game has been tested on different web browsers such ass oprah, chrome, edge etc. The game works as it should and functions the same on all of them.
-All calculations, messages and functions work and diplay as they should
+The game has been tested on different web browsers such as oprah, chrome, edge etc. The game works as it should and functions the same on all of them.
+All calculations, messages and functions work and diplay as they should.

 ### Bugs: